 The majority or VCS organisations in Islington are grass roots or small organisations.
 Approximately 40% of the VCS organisations operating in the borough are grass roots organisations with no paid staff and an income of less than £10,000.
 30% are small organisations with at least one member of staff and registered charity status and an income of between £10,000 and £50,000.
-This situation demonstrates the importance of ensuring opportunities such as small grants programmes for local grass roots organisations that have extensive reach into local communities.
+This situation demonstrates the importance of ensuring opportunities such as small grants programmes for local organisations there who by sheer number have an extensive reach into local communities.